Fort Snelling at Bdote

-From its earliest days as a sacred place for Native Americans to its key role as a US military installation in the 19th and 20th centuries, Bdote Fort Snelling traces centuries of history and provides a direct link to several important chapters in American history.
+From its earliest days as a sacred place for Native Americans to its key role as a US military installation in the 19th and 20th centuries, Fort Snelling at Bdote traces centuries of history and provides a direct link to several important chapters in American history.

 Long before the area became a military fort, Dakota tribes lived here in a place they call Bdote, which means “where the two waters come together.”
 Dakota people regard Bdote as their spiritual and cultural point of origin.